dhirajiitp/test2/README.md

-#new  checking push without password
+#new2  checking push without password